 - Meets skills and ability guidelines for the CME (application for the CME need not be made)

-- Effectively supervises personnel to ensure adherence to examination procedures and policies,
+- Ensures adherence to examination procedures and policies

-- Supervises, organizes, and effectively documents workpapers according to prescribed procedures and
+- Effectively organizes and documents workpapers according to prescribed procedures

 CONCEPTUAL - Provides effective and accurate evaluation of the operational and financial activities of larger, complex interstate mortgage providers:

-- Effectively reviews reports of examination for accuracy, content, conclusions, and proper grammar, and
+- Effectively reviews reports of examination for accuracy, content, conclusions, and proper grammar

 LEGAL/COMPLIANCE – Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations: